VerifiedarXiv:2305.1829024 min

 This gives you a way to fit a reward model.
 You have a dataset D\mathcal{D} of triples (x,yw,yl)(x, y_w, y_l).
 Pick the reward function that makes the observed preferences most likely.
 Under Bradley-Terry, the probability of each observed "ywy_w beat yly_l" is σ(r(x,yw)r(x,yl))\sigma(r(x,y_w) - r(x,y_l)), so maximizing the likelihood means minimizing its negative log:

 That is RLHF's stage two in one line: a binary classifier that learns to score winners above losers.
-Hold onto its shape, the log-sigmoid of a reward difference, because the punchline of this whole post is that DPO's loss is this exact expression with the reward written a different way.
+Hold onto its shape, the log-sigmoid of a reward difference, because DPO's loss is this exact expression with the reward written a different way.

 What RLHF actually maximizes